dksath/gait_recognition/mkdocs/gait_recognition/docs/user-guide/getting-started.md

-**Step 3.** Download the SCNet model that is used for silhouette extraction and bounding box detection in the prototype.
+**Step 3 [Optional].** Download the SCNet model that is used for silhouette extraction and bounding box detection in the prototype.
+In normal circumstances, this will be **automatically downloaded on first run**.

 ```shell
 mim download mmdet --config scnet_r50_fpn_1x_coco --dest .